A new chapter begins!

 I'm excited to finally share a special project I had the privilege of working on!
 I got to combine two of my greatest passions: reading and animation for Canada Reads.
 This annual literary debate hosted by CBC celebrates some of the most thought-provoking books of the year, and being a part of it was such an incredible experience.

-Watch Out for Her by Samantha M. Bailey trailer by Sydnie Baynes
+Watch Out for Her by Samantha M. Bailey trailer animated by Sydnie Baynes

 About Canada Reads: